brandur/sorg/content/articles/interfaces.md

 the week.
 Yet when it comes to the desktop, we're still using Gmail, Reddit, Trello, and JIRA.
 Computers and networks tend to be fast enough that this software is "good enough".
-Tellingly though, we tend to avoid this software whenever better options are available, like with our terminals and text editors.
+Tellingly though, we avoid this software whenever better options are available, like with our terminals and text editors.

 ## Not just technology (#not-just-technology)